 Workamping and full-time RV life

-It is an important thing to consider though because your taxes might get more complicated.
+It is important to consider, though, because your taxes might get more complicated.

 Also, if you keep a domicile or residence in a state with income tax, consider if that state will tax ALL of your income even if it’s earned out of state or if it will give you a credit for taxes paid to another state.
 This is possible.